pythonarcade/arcade/README.md

 * Release notes: https://api.arcade.academy/en/latest/development/release_notes.html

 > [!NOTE]
 > This version does will not add support for Python 3.12.
-See the Development Preview below
+See the Development Preview below.

 ## Development Previews